Topics Map > Academic & Curricular Administration > Other

-Friday, January 7th, 2022: Deadline for L&S departments must submit requests to teach Fall 2022 undergraduate class sections as online or hybrid.
+Sept 2, 2022: Deadline for L&S departments to submit requests to teach Spring 2023 undergraduate class sections as online or hybrid.
 Please note: no review is required to offer summer courses online, or to offer graduate courses online.

 List of Undergraduate Courses Approved to Be Offered Online or Hybrid, during a Fall or Spring semester